 The end of the Napoleonic Wars and the advent of iron ships saw the demise of shipbuilding at Buckler’s Hard, however by the late 19th century, pleasure steamers started to bring day trippers to the village.
 This was followed by a similar rise in the number of people sailing for pleasure.
 As the Solent became a favourite sailing ground, so the Beaulieu River became a popular place for the mooring of yachts.

-The peculiarity of Lord Montagu’s ownership of the river led to one yachtsman disputing the Harbour Master’s right to charge for boomage and landing.
-The matter was referred to the Board of Trade who examined ancient deeds and confirmed Lord Montagu’s rights.
+The peculiarity of John Montagu’s ownership of the river led to one yachtsman disputing the Harbour Master’s right to charge for boomage and landing.
+The matter was referred to the Board of Trade who examined ancient deeds and confirmed John Montagu’s rights.

 The growth in yacht ownership coincided with the leasing of house-building plots on the estate to wealthy ‘incomers’ who helped to found the Beaulieu River Sailing Club in 1931.
 During the Second World War, Buckler’s Hard became a motor torpedo base and Bailey’s Hard was used for fitting out minesweepers.
 Further downstream, sections of the Mulberry harbours were constructed in the old oyster beds in preparation for the D-Day landings.

 In the post-war years, private yachts quickly returned to the river and in 1963 Edward, Lord Montagu opened the Buckler’s Hard Maritime Museum.
 Sir Francis Chichester kept yachts on the river, including Gipsy Moth IV, in which he circumnavigated the globe.
 In 1973, dredging was undertaken to make way for a 76-berth marina (later enlarged to 110) with a new chandlery and boatyard.
 Elsewhere on the river, moorings were kept to a low density so as not to diminish the river’s natural beauty.